morgenman/Computer-Science/Databases/Databases.md

 * The entity sets and their attributes should reflect reality
 * car -> make, model, color etc (should make sense)
 ### Avoiding Redundancy
+* Extra copies of data, if not designed well, can cause updating anomalies
 ### Simplicity
 ### Choosing the right relationships
+* Should not add every possible relationship between entities to the design
+	*
 ### Picking the right kind of elements